Alejandro-qnow/Ungraph/README.md

 - **RAG Applications**: Enhanced retrieval for LLM-based systems using GraphRAG patterns
 - **Knowledge Management**: Building searchable knowledge bases from document collections
 - **Research & Analysis**: Extracting and connecting entities, facts, and relationships from text
-- **Production Systems**: Clean architecture with comprehensive testing and error handling
+- **Production Systems**: Clean architecture with comprehensive testing and error handling (Note: Currently in alpha, API may change)

+### Cross-Domain Applicability

+Ungraph is **domain-agnostic** and designed to extract knowledge from any field: sciences, finance, quantum computing, machine learning, biomedical research, legal documents, or any other knowledge domain.
+The framework's **inference phase** enables domain-specific knowledge discovery through NER for general entities or LLM-based extraction for domain-specific relationships.

 ## Installation